chrischia06/chrischia06.github.io/IDEAS.md

 [x] Build a tool that can allow people to play with machine learning models in a dashboard / notebook(a la Hyperparameter tuning)
 [x] Webasm/C++ tutorial for delta hedging for FMS students

-[x] Scraper tutorial for job / event listings
+[x] Scraper tutorial for job /  bank event listings

 [x] Skipped.ly - Zen game?